keploy/community-blog/clmkq7oot000109idcbg4h1bg.md

 * **Consider the end-user perspective:** Consider the end-user when drafting test cases.
 Understand their preferences, needs, and priorities, and design test steps accordingly to assess how well the software meets their requirements.

-* **Follow naming conventions:** Use an established naming convention for test cases to maintain traceability per the requirements.

-* **State assumptions and preconditions:** Clearly outline all assumptions and preconditions for each specific test to provide context and ensure accurate testing.

-* **Cover each step of the user path:** Mention every step involved in the user’s interaction with the feature being tested, guiding the tester through the entire process.

-* **Aim for reusability:** Where possible, design test cases to be reusable by minimizing dependencies and conflicts that could make them interdependent rather than independent.

-* **Prioritize test cases:** Rank test cases based on their priority, prioritizing critical features and scenarios and ensuring they are tested first.

-* **Define expected results:** Clearly describe the expected outcomes of the test and how the software should appear after a particular feature has been triggered (post-conditions).

-* **Run test cases across various environments:** Always execute your test cases in real browsers, devices, and platforms.
-Therefore, ensuring your software applications work seamlessly in various real environments.

     AI-powered test and mock/stubs generation tools like [Keploy](https://keploy.io) allow you to perform automation testing for web and mobile apps.
-It also offers integration with a wide range of testing frameworks, like [Junit](https://junit.org/junit5/), [Go Test](https://go.dev/doc/tutorial/add-a-test), [Jest](https://jestjs.io/) and [PyTest](https://docs.pytest.org/en/7.4.x/), to execute test cases effectively.
+It also offers integration with a wide range of testing frameworks, like [Junit](https://junit.org/junit5/), [Go Test](https://go.dev/doc/tutorial/add-a-test), [Jest](https://jestjs.io/), and [PyTest](https://docs.pytest.org/en/7.4.x/), to execute test cases effectively.

 ## **The Relationship Between Test Scenarios and Test Cases**